RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 drwxr-xr-x.
 1 501 games    68 Jul 25 23:58 xml-variables
 ```

-We generated all the incremental patch files, but the content of those patch files is empty, because there is currently no differential content in what was published to verion 0.0.9 and what is currently in source control.
+We generated all the incremental patch files, but the content of those patch files is empty, because there is currently no difference in what was published to version 0.0.9 and what is currently in source control.
 But you get the idea.